bdelanghe/amz_sp_api/lib/vendor-direct-fulfillment-shipping-api-model/README.md

 end

 api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingLabelsApi.new
-body = AmzSpApi::VendorDirectFulfillmentShippingApiModel::SubmitShippingLabelsRequest.new # SubmitShippingLabelsRequest |
+body = AmzSpApi::VendorDirectFulfillmentShippingApiModel::SubmitShippingLabelsRequest.new # SubmitShippingLabelsRequest | Request body containing one or more shipping labels data.

 begin